FAQ

 As a consumer, you have the following options for disposing of an electrical or electronic appliance safely and responsibly:

-As in the past, you can use the collection and recycling points of the public waste disposal authorities (e.g. municipal recycling centers).
+As in the past, you can use the collection and recycling points of the public waste disposal authorities (z.B. municipal recycling centers).

 Your old appliance is still in good condition or can be repaired.
-Perhaps a donation to a charitable organization would be a good way to reuse it?
+Perhaps a donation to a charitable organization is still a good option for reuse?

-You can return old appliances that are no longer than 25 cm in any dimension (regardless of whether you have purchased a new appliance from Carrera).
+You can return old appliances (regardless of whether you have purchased a new appliance from

 Please send your old appliance to the following address: